 Use a very weak fertilizer solution with every watering, or fertilize at half strength every two or three weeks when the plant is growing actively.
 Almost any houseplant fertilizer will do, provided it is balanced or has a higher phosphorus than nitrogen percentage.

-An African violet relative, the cape primrose (Streptocarpus spp.) should be grown more often than it is.
+Cape primrose: An African violet relative, Cape primrose (Streptocarpus spp.) should be grown more often than it is.
 Its large, velvety blossoms are borne on wiry stems that arch over strap-like, stiff leaves.
 Flower colors are similar to African violet—deep purple, maroon, blue, white, lavender, and many shades of rose and pink.
 Its needs are different from African violet in two areas: It requires brighter light year-round and filtered light in summer, and it blooms best when temperatures are on the cool side (50ºF to 65ºF), particularly at night.

-When cape primrose gets too scraggly—it’s less tidy and compact than African violet—it’s easy to start new ones from a leaf cutting.
+When Cape primrose gets too scraggly—it’s less tidy and compact than African violet—it’s easy to start new ones from a leaf cutting.
 Remove a medium-sized leaf and cut it almost in half, lengthwise.
 Keep the portion that contains the mid-rib, and plant it horizontally in moist potting soil so the mid-rib is buried.
 Small new plantlets will form all along the mid-rib.

 Peace lily (Spathyphyllum spp.), sometimes called white anthurium, is a member of the Araceae family, a large group of plants encompassing some of our best houseplants—Chinese evergreen, philodendron, arrowhead vine, and dieffenbachia.
 (Jack-in-the-pulpit and calla lilies are also in this family.)
 Their flowers are minuscule, packed together on an elongated structure called a spadix, with a showier sail-like spathe behind it.